erikjan22/Scalable-Slack-cluster/README.md

 # ACC-grp6
 QTL as a service (QTLaaS), a cloud service for genetic analysis

+### Setup
+In order to run the service one first need to create a instance and using super user privalage do the following:
+1. Clone the repo `https://github.com/QTLaaS/QTLaaS.git` to the home directory on the instance
+2. Clone the repo `https://github.com/MrHed/ACC-grp6.git` to the home directory of the instance

 To run the Flask app:
 * `curl -i http://0.0.0.0:5000/QTL/setup?workers=NUM`